cocos/cocos-docs/en/advanced-topics/java-reflection.md

     }
 });
 ```

+> **Note**: the engine does not promise security in multi-threaded currently, avoid JavaScript code being called in other threads during development to avoid various memory errors.

 To call `evalString` in C++, please refer to the following method to ensure that `evalString` is executed in the thread where the JavaScript engine is: